 I suggested she try singing as a way to cope with the PTSD that developed as a result of the incident, and she threw herself into it with more passion than I’ve ever seen from anyone, her only teacher being Youtube and sheer determination.
-Her haunting voice conveyed so much pain, turning the horrors she had witnessed into something tragically beautiful that resonated perfectly with a lot of the music we’d written.
+Her voice conveyed so much pain, turning the horrors she had witnessed into something tragically beautiful that resonated perfectly with a lot of the music we’d written.
 And she even figured out how to growl, which added another dimension to the music I’d never thought about before.
-I knew then that Adrienne was the only person I could possibly ask to sing for Mute Prophet.
+It was clear that Adrienne was the only person I could possibly ask to sing for Mute Prophet.

 Our bassist Louisa joined up and completed the Mute Prophet lineup in 2018.
-She was a mutual friend of ours who endured a traumatic event of her own, and after seeing the incredible ways music had helped Adrienne recover, I figured, “why not teach her to play bass?”
+She was a mutual friend of ours who endured a traumatic event of her own (though she’s less comfortable sharing the details than Adrienne is), and after seeing the incredible ways music had helped Adrienne recover, I figured, “why not teach her to play bass?”
 I mentioned that if she enjoyed it and got good enough, she was more than welcome to join the band.

 And now, here we are.

 It’s not an understatement to say that this band saved our lives.
 Singing pulled Adrienne back from the brink of suicide.
-Chris is now able to afford three meals a day and a roof over his head – which is more than he’s had for most of his life.
+Chris is now free of his family, happily married with a son of his own!
 And while I have no idea how this is possible, it seems that as long as I play guitar frequently, my chronic illness somehow stays in remission!
-Don’t ask me how that’s possible – I’m just a musician, not a doctor…
+I suspect it has a similar calming effect on the immune system as meditation or something, but what the hell do I know?
+I’m a musician, not a doctor.